Play Sound

 Getting Started

-After installing the file, open the Automator application in your Applications folder.
-Try to recreate the workflow below, substituting in a folder of sounds you have on your Mac.
-If you don’t know what to choose, try /System/Library/Sounds You can find the Play Sound action under the System category.
+You can find the Play Sound action under the System category.
 If the workflow is correct, it should try to play every sound file in the directory, one after another.
 You can halt the program at any time by pressing Stop, which will interrupt the currently playing sound.

 Known Issues